abuna1985/simple-react-counter/README.md

 </div>
 <br>

-This is a simple react project to demonstrate my knowledge in handling events, working with props/state, and applying the concept of [lifting the state](https://reactjs.org/docs/lifting-state-up.html).
+This is a simple React project to demonstrate my knowledge in handling events, working with props/state, and applying the concept of [lifting the state](https://reactjs.org/docs/lifting-state-up.html).
 The  page is styled with [CSS modules](https://github.com/css-modules/css-modules) and unit tests using [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/).
 If you would like to learn more this was built, feel free to skip to the ['Notable-Features' section](#notable-features) or the ['Purpose Of This Project' section](#purpose-of-this-project)

 ## Table Of Contents
 - [Simple React Counter](#simple-react-counter)